rathwell/clj-style/README.md

 There are times, for example when playing around at a repl, or possibly for file output reasons, that you will want or need to clear out the atom that tracks groups and rules.
 For this reason, there is a function called `reset-rules!`.
-This does not affect the vars bound to your defined rules, it only clears the tracking of the rules and groups when you may need it.
+This does not affect your defined rules, it only clears the tracking of the rules and groups for render and save purposes, when you need it.

 ```clojure
 (cs/reset-rules!)